 Getting notified when extensions are installed, require attention, and more

-Admins, or those with the ability to manage extensions, are now automatically notified when an extension is installed, uninstalled, enabled, disabled, or requires attention.
+Administrators, or those with the ability to manage extensions, are now automatically notified when an extension is installed, uninstalled, enabled, disabled, or requires attention.
 This is especially useful in larger deployments where multiple people have the responsibility of managing extensions.
 Admins can turn off these notifications by navigating to Notification settings under the profile menu and switching off the extensions toggle.

 Users can also now turn off automatic notifications about their extension requests.